 It is currently outside of the university term time (until October); we are still going but only once a week, so please contact us if you are coming:

-Aerobics room, Graham Sports Centre at Maiden Castle, Durham, DH1 3SE.
-There is parking on site.
+Sports hall, Graham Sports Centre at Maiden Castle, Durham, DH1 3SE.
+There is free parking on site.

 Our term-time venue is the Fonteyn Ballroom, Dunelm House, New Elvet, Durham, DH1 3AN.
 There is street-side parking nearby and it is a short walk from the train and bus stations.